 ** Indicates rolling admission application process.
 Applicants will be immediately notified of acceptance into this program and be able to complete post-decision materials prior to the term's application deadline.

 This Study Abroad Ireland will be an intensive eight week (two weeks on-site in Ireland), three credit course examining the Social Policies, Planning and Practices in the U.S. and Ireland with a special study focus on solutions to homelessness.
 The interdisciplinary nature of the program will include, behavioral healthcare, housing, social work, primary healthcare, criminal justice and sociology.
-Two of the leading experts on homelessness from the U.S. and Ireland/Europe will be collaborating faculty, along with field vists to successful community-based programs in a successful Housing First program in Dublin.
+Several leading experts on homelessness from the U.S. and Ireland/Europe will be collaborating faculty, along with field vists to successful community-based programs in a successful Housing First program in Dublin.
 The two week on-site program will be anchored at the historic and prestigeous Trinity College - Dublin for the first week and in Galway/Killarney and the West Coast of Ireland for week two.
-Educational excursions will be included in the academic package and led by a retired Irish educator who had worked with USF on numerous occasions.
+Educational excursions will be included in the academic package and led by a retired Irish educator who has worked with USF on numerous occasions.